Permissions and policies

 Intellectual property policy for RSNA article authors

 For works published January 2012 and beyond: RSNA has revised its intellectual property policy for RSNA authors beginning with the January 2012 issues of the journals, Radiology and RadioGraphics.
-All corresponding authors of articles published in 2012 and beyond will automatically be issued a license for use of their images at the time they transfer copyright ownership of their article to RSNA.
-Please note, the license allows the original RSNA author use of their images (artwork, radiologic images and related captions) and does not allow authors the ability to reuse any text, charts, graphs, tables, and/or software from their article(s) without expressed, written permission from RSNA (email@example.com).
+All corresponding authors of Radiology and RadioGraphics articles published in 2012 and beyond, and authors of all Radiology: Artificial Intelligence, Radiology: Cardiothoracic Imaging, and Radiology: Imaging Cancer articles, will automatically be issued a license for use of their images at the time they transfer copyright ownership of their article to RSNA.
+Please note, the license allows the original RSNA author use of their images (artwork, radiologic images and related captions), along with charts, graphs and tables, and does not allow authors the ability to reuse any text and/or software from their article(s) without expressed, written permission from RSNA (firstname.lastname@example.org).

 For works published from April 2003 to December 2011: RSNA authors whose manuscripts have been published in Radiology and/or RadioGraphics from April 2003-December 2011 have received a license for use of their images from RSNA.
 This license extends for the full term of the copyright and allows authors to use and sublicense their images to others without requesting permission from RSNA.
 In order for this license to be effective, it must have been signed and returned to RSNA.
 If the license was not signed and returned, you must request permission to reuse content from your article through RSNA.
 If authors sublicense their images to commercial parties, they are required to notify the RSNA but need not to request RSNA's permission.
 Please note, this license is for images — defined as radiologic images, artwork, and related captions — but not for other elements of the accepted manuscript (i.e. text, graphs, tables, charts, and/or software).